Hokkaido Drinks: Whisky, Sake, Wine, and Craft Beer

 Nikka Yoichi whisky, Otokoyama sake, Tokachi wine, and Hokkaido craft breweries - where to drink and what to try.

 Hokkaido produces some of Japan’s finest alcoholic beverages.
 The clean water, cold climate, and agricultural base create conditions suited to whisky, sake, wine, and beer production.
+The island has the water quality — filtered through volcanic rock, snowmelt-fed, and naturally soft — that makes a measurable difference in brewing and distilling.
 A drinks-focused trip through Hokkaido can visit distilleries, breweries, and sake houses while covering some of the island’s most scenic areas.

 Whisky